otterley/vuego-demoapp/README.md

 - `WEATHER_API_KEY` - Enable the weather feature with a OpenWeather API key
 - `PORT` - Port to listen on (default: `4000`)
 - `CONTENT_DIR` - Directory to serve static content from (default: `.`)
-- `AUTH_CLIENT_ID` - Set to a Azure AD registered app if you wish to enable the optional user sign-in feature
+- `COGNITO_IDENTITY_POOL_ID` - (TODO) Set to a Amazon Cognito Identity Pool ID if you wish to enable the optional user sign-in feature

-### Optional User Sign-In Feature
+### User Authentication with Amazon Cognito

-The application can be configured with an optional user sign-in feature which uses Azure Active Directory as an identity platform.
-This uses wrapper & helper libraries from https://github.com/benc-uk/msal-graph-vue

-If you wish to enable this, carry out the following steps:

-- Register an application with Azure AD, [see these steps](https://github.com/benc-uk/msal-graph-vue#set-up--deployment)
-- Set the environmental variable `AUTH_CLIENT_ID` on the Go server, with the value of the client id.
-This can be done in the `.env` file if working locally.
-- _Optional_ when testing/debugging the Vue.js SPA without the Go server, you can place the client-id in `.env.development` under the value `VUE_APP_AUTH_CLIENT_ID`
+🚧 Coming soon.

 # GitHub Actions CI/CD